cotymcy/Sam-Kwong-Cykes/README.md

 - Use external data-source if not accurate enough

 Step: PPT Preparation
-- Visualization of Facebook dataVisualization
+- Visualization of Facebook data

 <br>
 <br>